-- inconsistent with any approvals on which those uses a. - b. inconsistent with the requirements for accepted development applying to those uses at the time that they were established.

-Note - An example of a land use becoming unlawful is a Multiple dwelling (49) over which one or more leases have been created in a way that precludes lawful access to some of the required communal facilities.
-Some of the communal car parking facilities have been incorporated into lease areas while other leases are located in a way that obstructs the normal access routes to other communal facilities.
-Those communal facilities may have been required under the requirements for accepted development for the use or conditions of development approval, but they are no longer freely available to all occupants of the Multiple dwelling (49).

 Editor's note -To satisfy this performance outcome, the development application may need to be supported by details that confirm that the land use still satisfies all relevant land use requirements.

-Editor's note - Under the definition in Schedule 2 of the Act, the following do not constitute reconfiguring a lot and are not subject to this performance outcome:

-- a lease for a term, including renewal options, not exceeding 10 years; and - an agreement for the exclusive use of part of the common b. property for a community titles scheme under the Body Corporate and Community Management Act 1997.

-The reconfiguring of the space above or below the surface of the land ensures appropriate area, dimensions and access arrangements to cater for uses consistent with the precinct and does not result in existing land uses on-site becoming non-complying with planning scheme criteria.

-Where a Dwelling house (22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house (22) use.
+Editor's note - Under the definition in Schedule 2 of the Act, the following do not constitute reconfiguring a lot and are not subject to this performance outcome: a. a lease for a term, including renewal options, not exceeding 10 years; and b. an agreement for the exclusive use of part of the common property for a community titles scheme under the Body Corporate and Community Management Act 1997.
+Volumetric subdivision PO37 The reconfiguring of the space above or below the surface of the land ensures appropriate area, dimensions and access arrangements to cater for uses consistent with the precinct and does not result in existing land uses on-site becoming non-complying with planning scheme criteria.
+Note - Examples may include but are not limited to: a.
+Where a Dwelling house(22) includes a secondary dwelling or associated outbuildings, they cannot be separately titled as they are dependent on the Dwelling house(22) use.
+No example provided.
+Access Easements PO38 Access easements contain a driveway constructed to an appropriate standard for the intended use.
+No example provided.
+PO39 Where the access easement adjoins a constructed road, it has appropriate grade, verge cross section and safe sight distance for accessing vehicles, through traffic, and active transport users.
+No example provided.
+PO40 E40 The easement covers all works associated with the access.

-Access Easements

-Access easements contain a driveway constructed to an appropriate standard for the intended use.

-Where the access easement adjoins a constructed road, it has appropriate grade, verge cross section and safe sight distance for accessing vehicles, through traffic, and active transport users.

-The easement covers all works associated with the access.

 The easement covers all driveway construction including cut and fill batters, drainage works and utility services.

-Relocation or alteration of existing services are undertaken as a result of the access easement.
+PO41 Relocation or alteration of existing services are undertaken as a result of the access easement.
+No example provided.
 Utilities

+PO42 No example provided.
 All services including water supply, sewage disposal, electricity, street lighting, telecommunications and gas (if available) are provided in accordance with Planning scheme policy - Integrated design (Appendix A).

-Stormwater location and design

-Where development is for an urban purpose that involves a land 2500m2 or greater in size and results in 6 or more lots, stormwater quality management systems are designed, constructed, established and maintained to minimise the environmental impact of stormwater on surface, groundwater and receiving water environments and meet the design objectives outlined in Schedule 10 -Stormwater management design objectives.
+Stormwater location and design PO43 No example provided.
+Where development is for an urban purpose that involves a land 2500m2 or greater in size and results in 6 or more lots, stormwater quality management systems are designed, constructed, established and maintained to minimise the environmental impact of stormwater on surface, groundwater and receiving water environments and meet the design objectives outlined in Schedule 10 - Stormwater management design objectives.
 Note - A site based stormwater management plan prepared by a suitably qualified professional will be required in accordance with Planning scheme policy - Stormwater management.
 Stormwater quality infrastructure is to be designed in accordance with Planning scheme policy - Integrated design (Appendix C).

-Development is designed and constructed to achieve Water Sensitive Urban Design best practice including:

-- a. protection of existing natural features; - integrating public open space with stormwater b. corridors or infrastructure; - maintaining natural hydrologic behaviour of C. catchments and preserving the natural water cycle; - d. protecting water quality environmental values of surface and ground waters; - minimising capital and maintenance costs of e. stormwater infrastructure.
+PO44 No example provided.
+Development is designed and constructed to achieve Water Sensitive Urban Design best practice including: a. protection of existing natural features; b. integrating public open space with stormwater corridors or infrastructure; c. maintaining natural hydrologic behaviour of catchments and preserving the natural water cycle; d. protecting water quality environmental values of surface and ground waters; e. minimising capital and maintenance costs of stormwater infrastructure.
 Note - Refer to Planning scheme policy - Integrated design (Appendix C) for more information and examples on water sensitive urban design.
 Note - A site based stormwater management plan prepared in accordance with Planning scheme policy - Stormwater management may be required to demonstrate compliance with this PO.

-Stormwater drainage infrastructure (including inter-allotment drainage) within private land is protected by easements in favour of Council with sufficient area for practical access for maintenance.
+PO45 E45 Stormwater drainage infrastructure (including inter-allotment drainage) within private land is protected by easements in favour of Council with sufficient area for practical access for maintenance.
 Stormwater drainage infrastructure (excluding detention and bio-retention systems) through or within private land (including inter-allotment drainage) is protected by easements in favour of Council.
 Minimum easement widths are as follows: